Matt Duffy Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Rangers pitching staff ranks fifth in the league.
+- The pitching staff for the Rangers has a collective 9.7 K/9, the fifth-best in the league.

-- The Rangers have a 3.86 team ERA that ranks 10th among all MLB pitching staffs.
+- The Rangers' 3.52 team ERA ranks eighth among all league pitching staffs.

-- Rangers pitchers combine to allow 12 home runs (0.8 per game), the fourth-fewest in the league.
+- Rangers pitchers combine to give up the third-fewest home runs in baseball (12 total, 0.7 per game).

-- deGrom makes the start for the Rangers, his fourth of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.
+- Perez (2-1) takes the mound for the Rangers in his fourth start of the season.
+He's put together a 2.87 ERA in 15 2/3 innings pitched, with 16 strikeouts.

-- In his most recent appearance on Wednesday, the right-hander tossed seven innings against the Kansas City Royals, allowing two earned runs while surrendering seven hits.
+- His last appearance was on Saturday against the Houston Astros, when the lefty threw five innings, surrendering two earned runs while giving up five hits.

+- In three games this season, the 32-year-old has amassed a 2.87 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .290 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.